vuejs/vuepress/docs/contributing.md

 VuePress documentation is powered by VuePress itself, which is built from the source code of this repository.

 All the markdown source files are placed in `docs` directory.
-We are maintaining with two translations:
+We are maintaining two translations:

 - English (en-US) in `/` path
 - Chinese (zh-CN) in `/zh/` path